MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Access Tokens

-If you need to be able to authenticate against the CodePush service without launching a browser and/or without needing to use your GitHub and/or Microsoft credentials (e.g. in a CI environment), you can run the following command to create an "access token" (along with a name describing what it is for):
+To authenticate against the CodePush service without launching a browser and/or without needing to use your GitHub and/or Microsoft credentials (e.g. in a CI environment), you can execute the following command to create an "access token" (along with a name describing what it is for):

 ```shell
 appcenter tokens create -d "VSTS Integration"
 ```

-For security, the key will only be shown once on creation, so remember to save it somewhere if needed!
+The key will only display once, so remember to save it somewhere if needed!
 After creating the new key, you can specify its value using the `--token` flag of the `login` command, which allows you to perform "headless" authentication, as opposed to launching a browser.

 ```shell
 appcenter login --token <accessToken>
 ```

-When logging in using this method, the access token will not be automatically invalidated on logout, and can be used in future sessions until it is explicitly removed from the App Center server.
-However, it is still recommended that you log out once your session is complete, in order to remove your credentials from disk.
+When logging in using this method, the access token will not automatically invalidate on logout, and can be used in future sessions until it is explicitly removed from the App Center server.
+However, you should log out once your session is complete, to remove your credentials from disk.

 ## App Management

-Before you can deploy any updates, you need to create an app with App Center using the following command:
+Before deploying updates, you must create an app with App Center using the following command:

 ```shell
 appcenter apps create -d <appDisplayName> -o <operatingSystem>  -p <platform>
 ```

-If your app targets both iOS and Android, we highly recommend creating separate apps with CodePush.
+If your app targets both Android and iOS, we highly recommend creating separate apps with CodePush.
 One for each platform.
 This way, you can manage and release updates to them separately, which in the long run, tends to make things simpler.
-Most people just suffix the app name with `-iOS` and `-Android`.
+Most people just suffix the app name with `-Android` and `-iOS`.
 For example:

 ```shell
 appcenter apps create -d MyApp-Android -o Android -p React-Native